 The Department is fortunate to host schools, on an annual basis, from Argentina and Australia for rugby, hockey, netball and cricket.
 As well as playing rugby, a regular trip to Twickenham is also arranged to enable the students to share in the skill, excitement and spectacle of a professional game.
 In addition, students are taken annually to Queens Club, for the Aegon Tennis Championships.

-To date, there have been five major sports tours organised by the Department:
+To date, there have been six major sports tours organised by the department:

 - Australia 1997